X01XX/forth-memory-management/README.md

 # forth-memory-management
 Pair an array of potential struct instances, with a special-purpose stack, giving an array-stack.

-Multiple array-stacks can be created, with the number of items, and the size of each item, varying as needed.
+Multiple array-stacks can be created, with the number, and size, of instances, varying as needed.
 Different array-stacks could be accessed in parallel, no mutex.

 The special-purpose stack does not use a dedicated register, it stores position information in the stack struct header.